devonwintz/getting-started-with-git/Getting Started With Git.md

 ## Commonly Used Git Commands
-Before we begin, let us understand **what is Git**.
-Gith is a Version Control System (VCS).
+Before we begin, let us understand **what Git is**.
+Git is a Version Control System (VCS).
 A VCS is ideally a process management system that manages/maintains changes made to a file or set of files over time.
 #

 **Downloading & Installing Git**